A brief History of Whitefriar Street Church

-The first Carmelites arrived in Ireland in 1279, and established a friary at Leighlinbridge in Co.
+The first Carmelites arrived in Ireland in the 1270s, and established a friary at Leighlinbridge in Co.
 Carlow.
-In Dublin, Sir Robert Bagot, chief justice of the King’s Bench, built them a house in St. Peter’s parish on the south side of the little walled city of Dublin.
-He had bought this bit of land (on which modern Whitefriars stands) from the Cistercian abbey of Baltinglass in Wicklow.
+In Dublin, Sir Robert Bagot, chief justice of the King’s Bench, built them a house in St Peter’s parish on the south side of the little walled city of Dublin.
+He had bought this bit of land (on which modern Whitefriars stands) from the Cistercian Abbey of Baltinglass in Co.
+Wicklow.
 The priory thrived but dark times were to come in the form of the Protestant Reformation during the sixteenth century.
-The suppression of the Irish houses began with places like Kildare.
-Whitefriars, Dublin being surrendered on August 3rd, 1539.
+The suppression of the Irish houses began with places like White Abbey in Kildare town.
+Whitefriars, Dublin, was surrendered on August 3, 1539.

 The Longford Street property had been part of medieval Whitefriars.
-Fr.
-Spratt managed to acquire more of the old site.
-The community moved to Whitefriar Street in 1825, and a year later, the Archbishop of Dublin laid the foundation stone of the new church.
-The architect, George Papworth (1781-1855), was also the designer of Dublin’s Pro-Cathedral and of a number of large country houses in Ireland.
+Fr Spratt managed to acquire more of the old site.
+The Community moved to Whitefriar Street in 1825 and, a year later, the Archbishop of Dublin laid the foundation stone of the new church.
+The architect, George Papworth (1781-1855), was also the designer of Dublin’s St Mary's Pro-Cathedral on Marlborough Street, and of a number of large country houses in Ireland.
 Although an account of the new building remarked that “the whole expense is about £4,000; and proves how much can be done with small means, when taste and judgment are combined,” the debt was a heavy one for the Irish Carmelites.